dakota-mewt/mewt/README.md

 </details>
 </details>

-# How does the code work
+# How does the Mewt code work
 <details>
  <summary>Click to expand</summary>
 </details>